ChefsSlaad/foundry_swag_docker/README.md

 The preparations are about making sure you have everything ready to install and run foundry.
 Besides the licence key and the static ip (which I assume you already have), you will also need a domain name, as that is what the letsencrypt ssl certificate is attached to.

 ## Getting a domain name
-You basically have two choices: a fancy pansy full domain like AgeOfWorms.com or TheCityOfSharn.org (or whatever you campaign or setting is called), or a free subdomain like mycampaign.duckdns.org.
-The .org, .com and .net domains are paid and usually start at $8,- per year, while duckdns.org is completely free.
-If you want a full domain name, shop arround a bit. prices vary and sometimes you can get the domain at a discount. the steps are :
+You basically have two choices: a fancy pansy full domain like `AgeOfWorms.com` or `TheCityOfSharn.org` (or whatever you campaign or setting is called), or a free subdomain like `mycampaign.duckdns.org`.
+The `.org`, `.com` and `.net` domains are paid and usually start at $8 per year, while duckdns.org is completely free.
+If you want a full domain name, shop arround a bit.
+Prices vary and sometimes you can get the domain at a discount.

-### full domain name (like godaddy.com or domains.com)
+### Option 1: full domain name (like godaddy.com or domains.com)
 * register the domain name
 * add (or replace) your IP adrress to the dns A record.
 The details depend on your provider, but the result should be something like this: